flype/stats_for_all/README.markdown

 Concerning with scalability the plugin have three working modes: **direct**, **drb** and **starling**.

 The **direct mode** use the db directly to increase and regenerate all the stats in each "add_type" call.
-Because of that this mode it's only recommended to development stages because generate a lot of load in the db.
+Because of that, this mode it's only recommended to development stages because generate a lot of load in the db.

 The **drb mode** use a rake task to enable a drb server where all your increments with the "add_type" will be temporally stored while they are waiting to be dump to the db all in one time.